-Advancements in Homoeopathic Research of Research in Homoeopathy is a homoeopathic research journal with international circulation.
+Advancements in Homeopathic Research of Research in Homeopathy is a homeopathic research journal with international circulation.
 It publishes original communications of research in homoeopathy that advances or illuminates homoeopathic science and that educates the journal readers.
 It is issued quarterly.

 We invite valued articles from researchers/doctors/health professionals to publish articles and research papers on homoeopathy.

 Manuscripts dealing with clinical aspects will be considered for publication, provided they contain results of original investigations.
 Articles need to be of general interest – e.g., they cross the boundaries of specialities or are of sufficient novelty and importance that the journal’s readers, whatever their speciality, should be made aware of the findings.
 Research papers reporting original research, review articles (both narrative and evidence based), research correspondence..

 “Advancements in Homeopathic Research” strongly discourages plagiarism ,duplication/reduplication of data already published in other journals (even when certain cosmetic changes/additions are made).Any such paper/article would be summarily rejected.

 All papers submitted are subject to Peer Review process.
 All accepted papers will be suitably edited before publication.